bdsowers/InDesign_SupportScripts/readme.md

 The LabelSupport script is intended to aid in that need.

 ### Giving Names to Things
-For objects that need to be reference in a special way, they need script labels.
+For objects that need to be referenced by the LabelSupport script, those things need to be given names.

 In InDesign, Windows -> Utilities -> Script Labels

+Click on the thing you want to give a name to (a script label), and type in the label you want to provide.

 ### Disabling Objects (Option 1)
 In data, if you name your column v_[script_label], fill that column